 Students will be able to explain in detail a number of methodologies for security analysis of a system.
 Students will have practical experience in recognising vulnerabilities and will be able to defend against them.

 Students will be able to apply techniques of penetration testing to existing systems, and gain a critical awareness of the limits of these techniques.

-Assessment: Examination 1 (50%) Coursework 1 (10%) Coursework 2 (10%) Laboratory work (30%)
+Assessment: Examination 1 (50%)

+Coursework 1 (10%)

+Coursework 2 (10%)

+Assignment 1 (4%)

+Assignment 2 (3%)

+Assignment 3 (3%)

+Assignment 4 (4%)

+Assignment 5 (3%)

+Assignment 6 (5%)

+Assignment 7 (4%)

+Assignment 8 (4%)

+Resit Assessment: Examination (Resit instrument) (100%)

-Assessment Description: Standard Computer Science format unseen examination (60%).
+Assessment Descripti on: Standard Computer Science format unseen examination.

-2 Courseworks and work done in a lab.
+2 Courseworks and wor k done in a lab.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

-Assessment Feedback: Outline solutions provided along with group and individual analytical feedback for coursework.
-Examination feedback summarising strengths and weaknesses of the class.
+Assessment Feedback c: Outline solutions provided along with group and individual analytical feedback for

+coursework.
+Examination on feedback summarising strengths and weaknesses of the class.

-Failure Redemption: Resit exam.
+Failure Redemption: R Resit exam.

+Additional Notes:

+Available to visiting and exchange students.